TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models

-For each \textbf{signal} $k$ for a given task and shot and containing $M_k$ windows, we aggregate all window errors via the single-shot signal \ac{rmse} and normalize it with the empirical standard deviation $\sigma_{k}$ computed for signal $k$ across all evaluation shots:

-which yields a dimensionless quantity that expresses prediction error relative to the natural variability of the target, making the metric comparable across signals.
-An error of $\mathrm{NRMSE}_{k} = 1$ corresponds to a model no better than approximating the signal by its mean, while $\mathrm{NRMSE}_{k} < 1$ indicates predictive value.

-Concerning \textbf{tasks}, task-level errors $\tilde{e}_{t}$ combine $K_t$ normalized output signal errors into a single score using a uniform mean, allowing one to quantify model performance on the scientific objective as a whole:
+For each \textbf{signal} $k$ for a given task and shot and containing $M_k$ windows, we aggregate all window errors via the single-shot signal \ac{rmse} and normalize it with the global empirical standard deviation $\sigma_{k}$ computed for signal $k$ across all evaluation shots.
+This yields a dimensionless quantity that expresses prediction error relative to the natural variability of the target, making the metric comparable across signals.
+Concerning \textbf{tasks}, task-level errors $\tilde{e}_{t}$ combine $K_t$ normalized output signal errors into a single score, quantifying model performance on the scientific objective as a whole: {